CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [What does __declspec(uuid(" ComObjectGUID ")) expand to?]: https://stackoverflow.com/q/6219941/9935654
 [What is __declspec and when do I need to use it?]: https://stackoverflow.com/q/2284610/9935654
 [Call COM object method from Go without CGo]: https://stackoverflow.com/q/39162054/9935654
+[How to compare if two structs, slices or maps are equal?]: https://stackoverflow.com/q/24534072/9935654

 {{< /table/bootstrap-table >}}